Your cart is currently empty!

 In October 2016, Good Report Music, an imprint of Melkim, opened with a selection of Christmas music: six piano preludes and five choir pieces.
 Looking forward, we will add about one new piece a month, all geared toward performances in Latter-day Saint and/or Christian services.

 In September 2017, we introduced another imprint, Melkim Classical, which presents secular art pieces including piano sonatas, songs, and even some avant-garde.
-Currently there are just six piano collections, but this will later grow to include music for ensembles and orchestra.
+It started out with just six piano collections, but this will continue to grow to include music for ensembles and orchestra.

 I try to compose music that provides a fun challenge that rewards both performers and audience.
 I am heavily influenced by classical composers such as Beethoven, Chopin, Prokofiev, Rachmaninoff, Mussorgsky, Brahms, a small hint of Dave Brubeck, George Winston, and even some minimalism: Philip Glass, John Adams, and Erik Satie.